 The funny thing was I was on my way to a second interview when I heard back from D2C.
 I emailed the contact person on the ad asking if the position was still open.
 Shortly after I learned that the job was still vacant.
 When I returned to my office I immediately applied for the position with all faith that it was mine.
 The job description had my name on it.
 Not long after I heard back from the organization and went through a series of interviews with the leadership team.
 I embraced every call like it was my job and owned it.
 Finally, my breakthrough came and the greatest news came, the position was offered to me.
 I knew than it was my time to leap and step into what was destined for me.

 I have now been in Haiti exactly three months and 10 days and I still wake up some morning not remembering where I am but when I do realize where I am and why, I am thankful!
 I work with eight beautiful children.
 They are my life day to day (even when I’m off).
 I went from zero kids to eight and now have this saying that I am living “The Sound of Music” at least that’s how it felt when I first arrived.

 The children and the job keeps you engaged, busy, and there are no days alike.
 My adjustment period is daily, while there are things that I am now accustomed to, there are many things that I still have to learn and embrace about Haiti.
-For example, the weather is gorgeous however; there are days that are hotter than other which can cause extreme discomfort.
-Another thing is how much I miss the convenience of a local Wal-Mart, mall, or movie theatre.
-I crave American food, Chinese food and other dishes that I am use to eating.
+For example, the weather is gorgeous however; there are days that are hotter than others which can cause extreme discomfort.
+Another thing is how much I miss the convenience of a local Walmart, mall, or movie theater.
+I crave American food, Chinese food and other dishes that I am used to eating.
 I have a new appreciation for the fruits that I find here because of how readily available they are for me to have.

 I look forward to what the rest of year holds and all its adventures.
 Stay tuned.